 Everyone should wash their hands more often.
 As highlighted above, people frequently touch their faces without even realizing they’re doing so.
 Keeping their hands clean is a good way to minimize the risk of catching the virus.
 Although alcohol-based hand washes are handy, they aren’t essential.
 The simple use of soap and water can be far more effective.
-Any type of soap that creates a good foam and some time is all that’s needed.
+Any soap that creates a good foam and sometimes is all that’s needed.
 People should diligently wash their hands, making sure they soap up all areas.
 This includes their palms, backs of their hands, between the fingers, and wrists.

 Sanitize All Surfaces Regularly

 Cleaning and sanitizing all surfaces should also be part of the new routine.
 Patients can use store-bought disinfectants or wipes.
 They can also make their own bleach and water sanitizing solution by mixing 1/3 cup of bleach with a gallon of water or four teaspoons of bleach with one quart of water.
 Then they can dampen a rag and wipe down all surfaces they regularly come in contact with.
 Some priority areas to wipe down include phones, doorknobs, remote controls, light switches, and countertops.

 Some high-risk individuals share a home with someone who still commutes to work each day.
 It’s important to separate clothing and articles that have been outside and wash them separately in the hottest water possible.
 Family members who come home from work should remove their clothing at the home entrance to be washed right away.

 What Measures Can High-Risk Patients Take to Protect Themselves Outside?